Parts of a Computer

 DIFFERENTIATION

-- Students can write down answers in their notebook or a Post-it to stick on the board.
+• Students can write down answers in their notebooks or on a slip of paper and stick it on the corkboard.

-- Students can choose to write their answers or share their words using a verbal response with a friend.
+• Students can choose to write their answers or communicate their responses verbally with a friend/teacher.

-- Students can draw the word or have students point to a Wh card (a Wh card handout should be provided)
+• Students can draw the word or point to the picture on the Communication Card (a Communication Card handout should be provided).

 Worksheets and Communication Cards: